 A prestigious scholarship – which provides additional support and benefits throughout your training year, is offered to the best graduates in lieu of the bursary.
 Find further information on available funding.

 This Masters level professional training programme introduces you to the requirements for teaching Geography to the 11-16 age range and leads to recommendation for Qualified Teacher Status.
 Where appropriate, opportunities to experience post 16 provision will be available.

 You will be introduced to the principles and theories of secondary teaching through both subject studies and a developing professional practice course.
 Training is undertaken in partnership with local secondary schools.

 We are looking to select trainees who:

-The programme is structured to allow you to develop the skills required by a secondary mathematics teacher, and to develop specific expertise for making a distinctive contribution to secondary practice.
+The programme is structured to allow you to develop the skills required by a secondary Geography teacher, and to develop specific expertise for making a distinctive contribution to secondary practice.

 Qualified Teacher Status

 On successful completion of the programme you will be recommended for Qualified Teacher Status and be ready to start your teaching career.

 A wide range of teaching and learning methods are used.
 Tutor led sessions will include lectures, seminars and workshops, where active participation is encouraged.
 Twenty-four weeks of the programme are spent in local partnerships schools.
 This enables you to benefit from the knowledge and expertise of a team of practising teachers who lead key sessions as well as support you in your school-based training where you develop your classroom expertise.

 School experience is at the heart of the programme and during the thirty-six week programme you spend twenty-four weeks in school, and the rest of the time on campus.
 The school experience is made up of a number of serial day placements, including visits to a primary school and a special school and two block placements in partner secondary schools.